Franklin police chase ends in crash in Springboro

 The afternoon chase began just before 2 p.m. in Franklin after an officer tried to pull over for speeding a gray Honda Accord that was headed north on Riley Boulevard, traveling 58 mph in a 35 mph zone, said Franklin police Lt.
 Brian Pacifico.

-Police pursued the car into Springboro, where the suspects drove through the dead end of a roadway and into the grassy area at an apartment complex before crashing into a minivan on Timbercreek Drive.
+Police pursued the car into Springboro, where the suspects drove through the dead end of a roadway and into the grassy area at an apartment complex off Clearcreek Franklin Road before crashing into a minivan on Timbercreek Drive.

+Officers lost sight of the car before it turned onto Clearcreek Franklin Road, the sergeant said.

 "The officers were not behind it when it crashed," Pacifico said.